Trump returns to Michigan hoping to repeat battlefield success he found in 2016 - ExBulletin

 Trump returns to Michigan hoping to repeat battlefield success he found in 2016

 LANSING, Mich.
-(AP) Donald Trump appeared in Michigan on Sunday as he seeks to reclaim territory that helped propel him to the White House but eluded him four years later.
+(AP) Donald Trump is due to appear in Michigan on Sunday as he seeks to reclaim the territory that helped propel him to the White House but eluded him four years later.

-Campaigning for a return to the presidency while facing federal indictment for allegedly mishandling classified documents, Trump spoke out in suburban Detroit, where he lost ground between 2016 and 2020 and is expected to regain it. if he becomes the Republican nominee of 2024.
+Campaigning for a return to the presidency while facing federal indictment for allegedly mishandling classified documents, Trump will speak in suburban Detroit, where he lost ground between 2016 and 2020 and is expected to win it back. he became the Republican nominee of 2024.
 He is expected to reverse the recent trend in Michigan that has seen Democrats make some of their biggest nationwide gains since Trump’s re-election loss.

-Trump spoke at the Lincoln Day dinner of the Oakland County GOPs, where he was honored by the party as Man of the Decade.
-Trump frequently attacked President Joe Biden throughout his speech on Sunday, saying Biden was a disaster for Michigan and auto production in the state.
-Trump also criticized Michigan Governor Gretchen Whitmer, co-chair of the Bidens re-election campaign, for approving state funds for a foreign company.
+Trump is scheduled to speak at the Oakland County GOP’s Lincoln Day Dinner, where he is honored by the party as Man of the Decade.”

-It was his first campaign appearance in Michigan, one of three states, along with Pennsylvania and Wisconsin, that swung in 2016 to put Trump in the White House and Biden, a Democrat, four years later.
+It will be his first campaign appearance in Michigan, one of three states, along with Pennsylvania and Wisconsin, which swung in 2016 to put Trump in the White House and opted for Democrat Joe Biden four years later.

 Trump’s popularity in Michigan has taken a hit since 2016.